Duke Ellington: Early to mid-1940s

-Early post-war years
+Early postwar years

-Musicians enlisting in the military and travel restrictions made touring difficult for the big bands, and dancing became subject to a new tax, which continued for many years, affecting the choices of club owners.
-By the time World War II ended, the focus of popular music was shifting towards singing crooners such as Frank Sinatra and Jo Stafford.
+Musicians enlisting in the military and travel restrictions made touring difficult for big bands, and dancing became subject to a new tax, which continued for many years, affecting the choices of club owners.
+By the time World War II ended, the big band era was effectively over as the focus of popular music was shifting towards solo singers such as Frank Sinatra and Jo Stafford.
 As the cost of hiring big bands had increased, club owners now found smaller jazz groups more cost-effective.
 Some of Ellington's new works, such as the wordless vocal feature "Transblucency" (1946) with Kay Davis, were not going to have a similar reach as the newly emerging stars.

 Ellington continued on his own course through these tectonic shifts.
-While Count Basie was forced to disband his whole ensemble and work as an octet for a time, Ellington was able to tour most of Western Europe between April 6 and June 30, 1950, with the orchestra playing 74 dates over 77 days.
+While Count Basie, like many other big bands at the time, was forced to disband his whole ensemble and work as an octet for a time, Ellington was able to tour most of Western Europe between April 6 and June 30, 1950, with the orchestra playing 74 dates over 77 days.
 During the tour, according to Sonny Greer, Ellington did not perform the newer works.
 However, Ellington's extended composition, Harlem (1950), was in the process of being completed at this time.
 Ellington later presented its score to music-loving President Harry Truman.
 Also during his time in Europe, Ellington would compose the music for a stage production by Orson Welles.
 Titled Time Runs in Paris and An Evening With Orson Welles in Frankfurt, the variety show also featured a newly discovered Eartha Kitt, who performed Ellington's original song "Hungry Little Trouble" as Helen of Troy.
+Ellington recorded his first LP in December 1950, Masterpieces by Ellington, consisting of extended, complex new "concert arrangements" of 1930s classics "Mood Indigo", "Sophisticated Lady", and "(In My) Solitude", along with the more recent tone poem "The Tattooed Bride", fashioned by Ellington and Strayhorn.

 In 1951, Ellington suffered a significant loss of personnel: Sonny Greer, Lawrence Brown, and, most importantly, Johnny Hodges left to pursue other ventures.
 However, only Greer was a permanent departee.
 Drummer Louie Bellson replaced Greer, and his "Skin Deep" was a hit for Ellington.
 Tenor player Paul Gonsalves had joined in December 1950 after periods with Count Basie and Dizzy Gillespie and stayed for the rest of his life, while Clark Terry joined in November 1951.

 André Previn said in 1952: "You know, Stan Kenton can stand in front of a thousand fiddles and a thousand brass and make a dramatic gesture and every studio arranger can nod his head and say, Oh, yes, that's done like this.
 But Duke merely lifts his finger, three horns make a sound, and I don't know what it is!"
 However, by 1955, after three years of recording for Capitol, Ellington lacked a regular recording affiliation.